 The graph presented opposite shows the sources of income and expenditure, resulting in a small deficit at year end.
-The Partnership received £103,000 from constituent council members, and used £29,000 deferred income from prior year.
-Constituent council income recognised on the comprehensive income and expenditure statement was £132,000.
+The Partnership received £103,000 from constituent council members,

-Where income increased or remained the same compared to 2018-19, or costs decreased, the bars are blue.
+Where income increased or remained the same compared to 2019-20, or costs decreased, the bars are blue.

-Where income decreased compared to 2018-19, costs increased, or costs remained the same, the bars are orange.
+Where income decreased compared to 2019-20, costs increased, or costs remained the same, the bars are orange.